TeamFrost/My-Day-Expert-System/README.md

 ![Initial System](docs/resultPage.png)

+## Inspiration

+The forward-chaining algorithm was inspired by the [primaryobjects/knowledgebase](https://github.com/primaryobjects/knowledgebase).
+Our system is using a modified version of that algorithm, without the need to input data sequentially.

 ## Learn More
 The system was created using React, following the links, you can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).